Deep Learning Accelerated Quantum Transport Simulations in Nanoelectronics: From Break Junctions to Field-Effect Transistors: Introduction

 \section{Introduction}

-Quantum transport simulations are essential for understanding and designing nanoelectronic devices.
-The non-equilibrium Green's function (NEGF) method\cite{kadanoff1962, keldysh1965diagram, datta1997electronic}, combined with density functional theory (DFT)\cite{Hohenberg1964, Kohn1965}, has established itself as the standard approach for investigating quantum transport phenomena at the first-principles level\cite{Brandbyge2002, Louis2003}.
-However, the computational burden of DFT-NEGF self-consistent field (SCF) iterations severely constrains its practical applications.
-This limitation becomes particularly critical in studying large-scale systems and dynamic processes, in which extensive sampling of configuration space is required.
-A prime example is the break junction experiments\cite{scheer2017molecular,gehring2019single}, where quantum transport through nanoscale contacts evolves from metallic contacts to single-molecule junctions.
-Thousands of conductance measurements throughout this process are essential for statistical analysis, making first-principles calculations computationally prohibitive.
+Quantum transport simulation constitutes a cornerstone methodology for the investigation and engineering of nanoelectronic devices.
+The non-equilibrium Green's function (NEGF) formalism~\cite{kadanoff1962, keldysh1965diagram, datta1997electronic}, when integrated with density functional theory (DFT)~\cite{Hohenberg1964, Kohn1965}, has emerged as the standard method for first-principles quantum transport investigations~\cite{Taylor2001Ab,Brandbyge2002,rocha2006spin}.
+Nevertheless, the substantial computational overhead associated with DFT-NEGF self-consistent field (SCF) iterations imposes severe limitations on its practical applications, particularly in studying dynamic processes and large-scale systems.

+This computational bottleneck is particularly acute in two critical scenarios: (i) break junction experiments~\cite{scheer2017molecular,gehring2019single}, the main platform for measuring the conductance of single molecules, requiring statistical analysis over thousands of configurations, and (ii) field-effect transistors at experimental nanoscale dimensions, where dominant quantum effects\cite{deng2023gate,iannaccone2018quantum} demand accurate first-principles modeling, but the large sizes lie beyond the reach of conventional first-principles methods.
+In both cases, the prohibitive computational cost restricts the studies to either selected static configurations or dramatically downsized systems, creating a disparity between computational tractability and experimental relevance.
+This compromise is widespread in nanoelectronics, highlighting the urgent need for more efficient methodologies to accelerate first-principles quantum transport simulations without sacrificing accuracy.